67272-App-Design-Dev/bookmanager_docker/DockerLab.md

 	 docker run --name bookmanager -dp 3000:3000 \
 	 -v my-vol:/BookManager/db/ --rm bookmanager
 	 ```
+	 Note if you did not stop the container instance from the previous part you 	 will get an error since both container instances will attempt to bind to 	 our local port 3000 at the same time.

 3. Our volume is mounted to the `db` directory in our application.
 This is the default directory where our database is stored.
 Go ahead and add some items in the application.
 4. Stop the container instance and relaunch another container instance with the same volume to see your data persist across launches!